A painting of the original fire truck for the Marengo Fire Department, circa 1976

 Marengo Firefighters test the pump on a brush truck, circa 1960's

-With the Morrow County Firefighter's and Squadsman Association formation of Morrow County EMS, the Village of Marengo and Bennington Township met to discuss the formation of a Fire District.
+With the Morrow County Firefighter's and Squadsman Association formation of Morrow County EMS, the Village of Marengo and Bennington Township met to discuss the formation of a Fire District and disolve the Marengo FIre Department and the Bennington Township Fre Brigade.
 A levy was put on and the MVFD was dissolved and the Big Walnut Joint FIre District was created.
 Many of the Firefighters participated in the medical training offered by Morrow County to recieve their Emergency Medical Technician.
 The 1st fire station was torn down and a new fire station was built with the cooperation and donations from the community.

 Historically refered to as the "60 hour miracle", members of the Marengo Fire Department attend training along side EMS personnel in 1971.